zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/temporary-table.md

 Reuses the same temporary table name instead of generating a unique one.

-When enabled, the library automatically builds the temporary table name by using the prefix `#ZZZ_` followed by your destination table name.
+When enabled, the library automatically builds the temporary table name using the prefix #ZZZ_, followed by the action suffix (insert, update, delete, merge, synchronize), and completed with your destination table name.

 For example:

-* Destination table: `Customer` → Temporary table: `#ZZZ_Customer`
+* Destination table: `Customer` → Temporary table: `#ZZZ_merge_Customer`

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore